ljbade/wolf4sdl/README.txt

 Digitized sounds are played on 8 channels!
 So in a fire fight you will always hear, when a guard opens the door behind you ;)

-Higher screen resolutions (multiples of 320x200, default is 640x400) can be set using the --res parameter (start Wolf4SDL with --help to see usage).
+Higher screen resolutions (multiples of 320x200 or 320x240, default is 640x400) can be set using the --res parameter (start Wolf4SDL with --help to see usage).
+You may also try other unsupported resolutions with --resf, but only the ingame graphic will be right then.

 The following versions of Wolfenstein 3D data files are currently supported by the source code (choose the version by commenting/uncommenting lines in